Rollerblading Vs. Biking at a glance:

 Biking is better than rollerblading for speed and versatility in where (on-road and off-road) you can go biking.

 On the contrary, rollerblading offers limited places and surfaces for skating.
-However, it’s better than biking for muscle development, aerobic benefits, calories burned, low barrier to entry, cardiovascular benefits, and safety on joints.
+However, it’s better than biking for skeletal muscle development, aerobic benefits, calories burned, low barrier to entry, cardiovascular benefits, and safety on joints.

 2. Can you lose weight by rollerblading?